Casey Carswell: Storylines

-Casey and Claire resumed their friendship and Casey showed an interest in Claire's husband, Ashley (Steven Arnold), after Claire said she was worried that her marriage was in trouble.
-On 30 July, Casey made her move on Ashley and they were about to sleep together but Claire came home early.
-Audrey Roberts (Sue Nicholls), a friend of Ashley's late father, was concerned about Ashley and Claire's marriage and saw Casey taking Claire's place with Ashley and Josh, while Claire was away (on Casey’s advice).
-Audrey confronted Ashley, who admitted that he was having an affair with Casey as Claire didn't seem to realize his needs.
-Ashley told Casey that Audrey knew about their affair and Casey confronted Audrey, warning her to stay away but Audrey told her that she was just a fling that Ashley would get over.
-However, Casey stressed that she and Ashley were a proper couple and claimed that they had been having an affair for months.
-Audrey told Casey she'd betrayed Claire as a friend and that the affair was her way to get revenge.
-Casey responded by implying that she, Ashley and Josh would soon be a proper family and neither Audrey nor Claire would be able to prevent it.
-Later, Audrey persuaded Claire to come home and Ashley ended his affair with Casey, convinced that Ashley secretly loved her.
-Claire was shocked to learn that Casey had been visiting regularly, helping out with Josh and cooking Ashley dinner and even sleeping there.
-Claire was suspicious so she and Ashley told Casey to leave.
-Claire asked Ashley if he was sleeping with Casey but he denied it.
-Casey confronted Audrey and told her that she pushed Ashley to break Claire's heart and reveal that they were an item.
-Later, Claire invited Casey to lunch and Ashley told her to stop stalking him.
-Casey relished telling Ashley that she's not going anywhere and continued to stalk Ashley for some time.
-One day she spotted an opportunity to get his attention when he left Freddie with Kirk Sutherland (Andy Whyment).
-Casey grabbed it, telling Kirk that Ashley had asked her to pick up Freddie and asking Ashley to phone her.
-She then told Audrey that she and Ashley were a couple and will be getting married.
-Ashley was horrified to learn that Casey had kidnapped Freddie so he phoned her and went to her flat, insisting Kirk keep this from Claire.
-Audrey, however, told Claire about Casey's behaviour and Kirk told her that Casey had taken Freddie so she and Audrey rushed to Casey's flat after calling the police.
+Casey and Claire resumed their friendship, and Casey showed an interest in Claire's husband, Ashley (Steven Arnold), after Claire said she was worried that her marriage was in trouble.
+On 30 July, Casey made a move on Ashley, and they were about to sleep together when Claire came home early.
+Audrey Roberts (Sue Nicholls), a friend of Ashley's late father, was concerned about Ashley and Claire's marriage and saw Casey taking Claire's place with Ashley and Josh while Claire was away, on Casey's advice.
+Audrey confronted Ashley, who admitted that he was having an affair with Casey, saying Claire did not seem to realize his needs.
+Ashley told Casey that Audrey knew about their affair, and Casey confronted Audrey, warning her to stay away.
+Audrey told her that she was just a fling that Ashley would get over.
+Casey, however, insisted that she and Ashley were a proper couple and claimed that they had been having an affair for months.
+Audrey told Casey that she had betrayed Claire as a friend and that the affair was her way of getting revenge.
+Casey responded by implying that she, Ashley, and Josh would soon be a proper family, and that neither Audrey nor Claire would be able to prevent it.
+Later, Audrey persuaded Claire to come home, and Ashley ended his affair with Casey, convinced that he still loved Claire.
+Claire was shocked to learn that Casey had been visiting regularly, helping out with Josh, cooking Ashley dinner, and even sleeping there.
+Suspicious, Claire and Ashley told Casey to leave.
+Claire asked Ashley if he had been sleeping with Casey, but he denied it.
+Casey later confronted Audrey and told her that she had pushed Ashley to break Claire's heart and reveal that they were together.
+Claire then invited Casey to lunch, while Ashley told Casey to stop stalking him.
+Casey relished telling Ashley that she was not going anywhere and continued to stalk him for some time.
+One day, she saw an opportunity to get his attention when he left Freddie with Kirk Sutherland (Andy Whyment).
+Casey seized it, telling Kirk that Ashley had asked her to pick up Freddie and asking Ashley to phone her.
+She then told Audrey that she and Ashley were a couple and would be getting married.
+Ashley was horrified to learn that Casey had taken Freddie, so he phoned her and went to her flat, insisting that Kirk keep this from Claire.
+Audrey, however, told Claire about Casey's behaviour, and Kirk told Claire that Casey had taken Freddie, so she and Audrey rushed to Casey's flat after calling the police.